freedomofpress/securedrop-workstation/README.md

 6. On the target machine, navigate to the Tor onion service URL provided by OnionShare using the Tor Browser to retrieve the file.
 7. Close OnionShare and delete the decrypted submission on `sd-onionshare` from `~/QubesIncoming/sd-app`

-### Printing

-Printing directly from the `sd-app` AppVM or the disposable VMs will not be supported.
-The development plan is to instruct admins to install printer drivers in a template associated with a new printing VM.
-This template will not be shared with any other VMs.

 ## Distributing and Releasing